Collaborative Research Groups

 • Create a context through which researchers can collectively profit from the opportunities created by PIMS, the Banff station and the MITACS network.

-• Foster a vigorous student exchange program through the Wester Dean's agreement, which allows Graduate students at any Western Canadian university to take courses for credit at any Canadian PIMS university.
+• Foster a vigorous student exchange program through the Western Dean's Protocol, which allows Graduate students at any Western Canadian university to take courses for credit at any Canadian PIMS university.

 • Strengthen research by centralizing isolated and smaller collaborations together for long-range planning.